 Configurable options for this process are:

-- Reduce Derived: If a station is Unknown, but is observed later by a setup that can be reduced, then n4ce will go back and reduce the setups if they later become derivable as a result.
+- Reduce Derived: If a station is Unknown but is observed later by a setup that can be reduced, then n4ce will go back and reduce the setups if they later become derivable as a result.

-- Average Backsights: Where more than one observation is taken to the backsight object, the observations will be averaged and the resultant reading used for the ro review and setup orientation.
+- Average Backsights: Where more than one observation is taken to the backsight object, the observations will be averaged and the resultant reading used for the RO review and setup orientation.

 Comments